EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Ottawa turns the conflict into an individual story — a baby killed during her father's funeral makes the war impossible to abstract
+Ottawa transforms the conflict into an individual narrative — a baby dead during her father's funeral makes war impossible to abstract

 Dominant angle identified — does not reflect unanimity of this country’s media

-Ottawa covers the Lebanon bombardment with the humanism that characterizes Canadian media — and this time, it takes the form of a baby.
-The Globe and Mail opens with the story of Aline Saeed, 7, wrapped in bloodied bandages, who survived the first strike that killed her father.
-She returned for the funeral, and a second strike killed her infant sister and other relatives.
-By personalizing victims, the Globe and Mail makes it impossible to read '18 dead in strikes' as an abstraction.
-Every Toronto reader now knows a baby died during her father's burial.
+Ottawa covers the bombardment of Lebanon with the humanism that characterizes Canadian press — and this time it takes the form of a baby.
+The Globe and Mail opens with the story of Aline Saeed, age 7, wrapped in bloodied bandages, who had survived the first strike that killed her father.
+Returning for the funeral, a second strike killed her infant sister and other relatives.
+The narrative is constructed as an indictment: the precision of details (age, bandages, funeral) transforms a fact of war into an individual crime.
+Canadian press does not comment on Israeli military strategy — it shows what it produces.
+This narrative approach is a powerful editorial choice: by personalizing victims, the Globe and Mail makes abstract reading of "18 dead in strikes" impossible.
+Every reader in Toronto now knows that a baby died during her father's burial.

 Humanitarian framing that obscures military context